khaled4dev/EMS-App/README.md

 # EMS-App
-Employees Management App
+Employees Management App <br>
-Crated using Bootstrap 5 .....
+EMS (Employee Management System) Web app (Front-End) which can later be used to integrate dynamic functionality